Analysis of mass controlled reaction-diffusion systems with nonlinearities having critical growth rates: Introduction and main results

 for some $0<\delta<\alpha$.
 Now, by using $\bra{2+\frac{\eps}{2}}\frac{1-\alpha}{2-\alpha-\delta} < 1$ for small enough $\eps>0$, the estimate \eqref{q1_2} follows, hence the global existence of classical solutions.
-We remark that this idea has been used in \cite{kanel1990solvability} for the case of mass conservation, i.e. \eqref{A2} is fulfilled with an equality sign and $k_0 = k_1 = 0$.
-Finally, to show the uniform-in-time boundedness of solution \eqref{ubit}, we study \eqref{eq1.1} on time interval of fixed length with the help of a cut-off function and show that the solution is bounded independently of the intervals.
+Finally, to show the uniform-in-time boundedness of solution \eqref{ubit}, we study \eqref{eq1.1} on time \blue{intervals} of fixed length with the help of a cut-off function and show that the solution is bounded \blue{independent} of the intervals.

 The assumption \eqref{A3} requires that {\it all } nonlinearities are bounded by (slightly super-)cubic polynomials.
-Our second main result shows global existence of bounded solutions to \eqref{eq1.1} with nonlinearities having super cubic growth rates and satisfy an \textit{entropy inequality} and a \textit{cubic intermediate sum condition}.
-This condition means that \textit{only one nonlinearity} is assumed to be bounded above by cubic polynomial, while the others just need to satisfy an intermediate sum condition of order three.
-Intermediate sum condition of various orders has been studied in \cite{morgan1989global,morgan1990boundedness} and revisited in \cite{morgan2020boundedness,fitzgibbon2021reaction}.
+Our second main result shows global existence of bounded solutions to \eqref{eq1.1} with nonlinearities having critical growth rates $r_{\text{critical}}$ and \blue{satisfying} an \textit{entropy inequality} and a \textit{cubic intermediate sum condition}.
+This condition means that \textit{only one nonlinearity} is assumed to be \blue{bounded by a} cubic polynomial, while the others just need to satisfy an intermediate sum condition of order three.
+Intermediate sum \blue{conditions} of various orders \blue{have} been studied in \cite{morgan1989global,morgan1990boundedness} and revisited in \cite{morgan2020boundedness,fitzgibbon2021reaction}.
 In general, an \textit{intermediate sum condition of order $r$} means that \begin{enumerate}[label=(A\theenumi), ref=A\theenumi] \item there exists a lower triangular matrix $A = (a_{ij}) \in \R^{m\times m}$ with non-negative elements and positive diagonal elements such that for any $i=1,\ldots, m$,